 It is therefore important to treat person with MS as little as possible but as much as necessary at the right time.
 Unfortunately, “tailor-made” treatment strategies for each individual do not currently exist.
 This could be achieved with regular measurements of nerve components in the blood, so-called neurofilaments.
 Neurofilaments indicate very precisely the damage to nerve cells caused by the disease and thus indicating disease activity.
 Intensive disease montioring of neurofilaments may be instrumental in personalized treatment adaptations.

-Protocol avaible as a preprint on MedRxiv
+Protocol avaible as a publication on Trials

 Design: pragmatic randomized trial